Bin-Chen-Lab/MetBERT/README.md

     --aproach 'mixed'
 ```

-* AAFter successfully fine-tuning the model, you will have model metrics as png file as well as examples missclassifed by the mdoel for further investigation as a csv file
+* After successfully fine-tuning the model, you will have model metrics as png file as well as examples missclassifed by the mdoel for further investigation as a csv file

 ## Vizualization
 * run captumviz.py once you have fine-tuned the model and placed in model/ folder